 - More droughts making it harder to grow crops

-- Less water for drinking, cleaning and swimming
+- Less water for drinking, cleaning and growing crops

 The world leaders in the UN have agreed to try to reduce the CO2 levels in the atmosphere by the use of alternative clean fuels such as solar and wind power.

-Saving water and energy is a big thing and can be done by:
+Saving water and energy is a big thing and can be helped by:

-- Switching off all electrical products when they are not being used (don't leave on standby)
+- Switching off all electrical appliances when they are not being used (don't leave on standby)

-- Washing clothes a 40 degrees or below, and many many more.
+- Washing clothes at 40 degrees or below

-Have a look around you house and see how good you are at energy saving!
-Now we will answer some questions on Global Warming.
+Have a look around your house and see how good you are at energy-saving!
+Now we will check out some questions on Global Warming.